Displaced children at the Ada Mazar settlement in Kabul, Afghanistan. Credit: OCHA/Christophe Verhellen

 “We don’t have anything,” said Halima, a widow and mother of eight living in Kabul’s Ada Mazar settlement.
 “We urgently need food and fuel to face the winter.”

 Ada Mazar is one of 55 informal settlements in Kabul where thousands of families live in makeshift tents and mud houses without proper protection from the cold, and with limited access to clean water and medical care.
-Dozens of children died from hypothermia in these settlements last winter, prompting the Government and aid agencies to step up winter aid with the help of the Kabul Informal Settlement Task Force this season.
+Dozens of children died from hypothermia in these settlements last winter, prompting the Government and aid agencies to step up winter aid with the help of the Kabul Informal Settlement Task Force

 UN agencies and humanitarian partners started distributing winter aid supplies, including warm meals, clothing, blankets and firewood, to over 5,000 families living in the settlements at the beginning of December.
 Last week, the World Food Programme reached more than 4,500 children under five with high energy biscuits.